celsom3/celsomireles.com/source/_posts/Painting-the-house.md

 Mention of the possibility of painting the living room will surface, eventually.
 How one spouse prefers one color and the other prefers another.
 Without mentioning who prefers what, they will casually lay it on you:

-"So which do you prefer?"
+> So which do you prefer?"